 CVE-2026-40623: CWE-862 Missing Authorization in SenseLive X3050

-CVE-2026-40623 is a high-severity vulnerability in the SenseLive X3050 device's web management interface.
-It allows modification of critical system and network configuration parameters without sufficient authorization or validation.
-Unsafe changes to parameters such as IP addressing, watchdog timers, reconnect intervals, and service ports can destabilize device operation or cause persistent unavailability.
-The vulnerability stems from missing authorization controls (CWE-862) on sensitive functions.
-No official patch or remediation guidance is currently available.
+CVE-2026-40623 is a high-severity vulnerability in the SenseLive X3050 web management interface that allows modification of critical system and network configuration parameters without sufficient authorization or validation.
+This includes parameters such as IP addressing, watchdog timers, reconnect intervals, and service ports.
+The lack of proper enforcement of constraints and safeguards can lead to destabilization of device operation or persistent unavailability.
+The vulnerability affects version V1.
+523 of the product.
+No official patch or remediation guidance is currently available from the vendor.
+There are no known exploits in the wild at this time.

 AI Analysis